-MD Medical Group Investments Plc: MD Medical Group announces Board of Directors changes
+MD Medical Group Investments Plc: MD Medical Group announces board of directors changes

-MD Medical Group Investments Plc (MDMG) MD Medical Group Investments Plc: MD Medical Group announces Board of Directors changes 02-March-2022 / 13:00 MSK Dissemination of a Regulatory Announcement that contains inside information according to REGULATION (EU) No 596/2014 (MAR), transmitted by EQS Group.
+MD Medical Group Investments Plc (MDMG) MD Medical Group Investments Plc: MD Medical Group announces board of directors changes 07-March-2022 / 10:00 MSK Dissemination of a Regulatory Announcement that contains inside information according to REGULATION (EU) No 596/2014 (MAR), transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.

 -----------------------------------------------------------------------------------------------------------------------